LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-one/exercises/_index.md

 ### Sheet 1: Total of Movies vs TV Shows

 The first worksheet will contain a a total count of Movies and TV Shows.
+We will display this information in a horiztonal bar chart.

-1. Drag and drop the `Show Id` pill into the `Rows` shelf.
+1. Drag and drop the `Show Id` pill into the `Columns` shelf.
     - Convert it to a measure of `Count`
-1. Add the `Type` pill to the columns shelf.
+1. Add the `Type` pill to the `Rows` shelf.
-1. Lastly, add the `Rating` pill as a `Color` within the `Marks` card to provide some additional detail on the Movies and TV Shows.
+1. Add the `Rating` pill as a `Color` within the `Marks` card to provide some additional detail on the Movies and TV Shows.
+1. Finally, in the Marks section, click the dropdown and select the `Bar` option to ensure our Viz presents the data as a bar chart.
+1. Right click the Sheet tab and use the *Rename* option to rename the sheet to this: `Total Count of Movies and TV Shows`

 This provides a visual of how many Movies vs TV Shows there are within the given years, and how many Movies and TV shows exist within all available ratings.